 There is a small country in the heart of Europe, which doesn’t have high mountains, only 600-1000 metres tall hills.
 There is a small country, which doesn’t have any seaside, its biggest lake, the Balaton is only 10 metres deep.
 But this small country has a more than 21.000 kilometres long marked net of hiking trails.
-This small country has the oldest long distance path in Europe, which was born in 1938, almost 80 years ago.
-In this small country the wild camping is allowed, only with a few limitig conditions MORE.
+This small country has the oldest long distance path in Europe, which was born in 1938, more than 80 years ago.
+In this small country the wild camping is allowed, only with a few limitig conditions (MORE about this).
 This small country is Hungary, and I would like to invite you, visit this country and walk a bigger or shorter distance along its National Blue Trail!

 If somebody tells about himself/herself in a company in Hungary, that he/she is a hiker, almost sure that the first question will be “And have you completed the Blue Trail?”
 Nearly every Hungarian has heard about this thing.
 The completion of the Blue Trail is an important part in the life of a Hungarian hiker.
-There are 147 checkpoints along the route of the Trail.
+There are exactly 150 checkpoints along the route of the Trail.
 If somebody can collect the stamps of all checkpoints in his personal completion booklet, only in that case is the Blue Trail completed by that person.

 But not the number of the collected stamps are important, if you walk along the path of the Trail, but more important thing is to visit the most beautiful natural and built sight of Hungary during the long hike and become familiar with the history of this small Middle European country.
 Please, enter the pages of this website, study the route-altitude-profiles, enjoy the travelogues and photos, and if you decide to hike on the National Blue Trail, don’t hesitate!
 Pick up your backpack and come to Hungary!

-If you have any personal comment, question, good or bad opinion about this websites, please, write to the editor!
+If you have any personal comment, question, good or bad opinion about this websites, please, write to the author!
 He will answer as soon as possible!
 If you think, make your opinion public, in this case you can do this thing in the Visitors' Book, as well!